RoadrunnerWMC/libimagequant-python-integrations/README.md

 (Replace `OtherImageClass` with the appropriate other image class.)

+You can check `libimagequant_integration`'s version number using `libimagequant_integrations.VERSION` and `libimagequant_integrations.VERSION_STR`, which are in the same format as the version number constants in the `libimagequant` bindings library itself.
+The version numbers follow semantic versioning.
+They begin with 1.0.0, and do not track libimagequant's version numbers at all.

 <sup><a name="pillow">†</a></sup>
 While Pillow claims to support images with RGBA palettes, this feature seems extremely buggy, almost to the point of being completely unusable.
 Therefore,